elephantscale/es-training-new/DDDM/slides/DDDM-Overview.md

 * How are you going to measure progress?
 * How can you influence the outcome?
 * Who is responsible for the business outcome?
-* How will you know you’ve achieved your outcome?
+* How will you know you've achieved your outcome?
 * How often will you review progress towards the outcome?

 Notes: